dsteinman/numberize/README.md

-numberizer
+Numberize
 ==========

-Numberizer is a fork of [numerizerJS](https://github.com/bolgovr/numerizerJS) with only minor modifications, and may or may not have additional changes in the future depending on what is required by the [Bumblebee](https://github.com/jaxcore/bumblebee) voice app framework.
+Numberize is a fork of [numerizerJS](https://github.com/bolgovr/numerizerJS) with only minor modifications, and may or may not have additional changes in the future depending on what is required by the [Bumblebee](https://github.com/jaxcore/bumblebee) voice app framework.